fritzy/pie/overview.markdown

         //this is a recursive subscription, but is limited to channels that include one of the feature tags listed
         //a server may update this list based on the service discovery profile }

+# How to set up Presence and Roster

+# How to have an ad-hoc Chat

+# How to have a formal Chat or other Session

+# How to have a multi-user Chat or other Session

 # Example Wire